google-research/android_world/index.markdown

   border-color: transparent;
   color: #fff;
 }
-a, a:visited, a:hover, a:active {
+a.rounded-button, a.rounded-button:visited, a.rounded-button:hover, a.rounded-button:active {
   color: #fff;
 }